-Portable solar panels are the best way to charge up your RV batteries while camping if you don’t want to mount panels on the roof of your camper, or if you want to strategically place your panels in the sun while having your RV in the shade.
-Or, if you have a delicate roof like on a bumper-bull, portable solar panels for travel trailers are a great solution.
+Portable solar panels are the best way to charge up your RV batteries while camping if you don’t want to mount panels on the roof of your camper.
+If you want to strategically place your panels in the sun while having your RV in the shade, or if you have a delicate roof like on a bumper-bull, portable solar panels for RVs, travel trailers, truck campers and vans are a great solution.

 They’re also a great option for tent camping if you have gear you need to keep charged on the go.